eweinhaus/EnergyPlan/memory-bank/progress.md

 ## MVP Completion Summary

-**Status**: ✅ **MVP COMPLETE AND DEPLOYMENT READY (December 2025)**
+**Status**: ✅ **MVP COMPLETE AND COMMITTED TO GITHUB (December 2025)**

 All original requirements from the MVP PRD have been successfully implemented, tested, and validated.
-The application is production-ready and can be deployed to Render for user testing.
+The application is production-ready and has been committed to GitHub repository.
+Ready for deployment to Render for user testing.

 **Key Achievements**:
 - ✅ All 4 phases completed